-The 802.11ay channel model [33] follows a Quasi-Deterministic (Q-D) approach with ray tracing.
+The 802.11ay channel model [33] follows a quasideterministic (QD) approach with ray tracing.
 Three different scenarios can be selected for the realizations, which are an open area hotspot, street canyon and a large hotel lobby.
 The 3-D environment is created first with the given dimensions, and a Tx/Rx pair is placed in a specific location.
-Other parameters are also used to specify antenna dimensions, beamforming and similar settings.
+Other parameters are also used to specify antenna dimensions, beamforming, and similar settings.
 With this, the model would be ready to process any input signal, and this process is done by generating both deterministic (depending on the layout) and stochastic (random events) rays that are later combined to elaborate a CIR.
-In this work, the hotel lobby scenario was selected with a physical separation of 5 and 10 meters between Tx/Rx.
-A single patch antenna was set in each end in order to get a radiation pattern as isotropic as possible, and both ends were faced towards each other.
+In this work, the hotel lobby scenario was selected with a physical separation of 5 and 10 m between Tx/Rx.
+A single patch antenna was set in each end in order to get a radiation pattern as isotropic as possible, and both ends were faced toward each other.

-The NYUSIM model [34] follows a stochastic approach

-that groups the multipath components in time clusters that possess different spatial lobe sizes along the CI model for path loss estimation.
-The available scenarios for testing are urban microcell, urban macrocell, rural macrocell, indoor hotspot and InF.
+The NYUSIM model [34] follows a stochastic approach that groups the multipath components in time clusters that possess different spatial lobe sizes along the CI model for PL estimation.
+The available scenarios for testing are urban microcell, urban macrocell, rural macrocell, indoor hotspot, and InF.
 There are a total of 28 configuration parameters in the model, where aspects as Tx/Rx separation, LoS presence or blockage can be defined.
 The model estimates the channel parameters by performing N different simulations where the receiver is placed at random locations between a predefined set of ranges.
-Some of the generated outputs are files that contain data related to AoD/AoA power spectrum or the PDP.
-The Monte Carlo simulations carried out in this comparison are done with the configuration that approaches best tot the other models, which is the InF scenario with a fixed physical separation of 10 meters and a single patch antenna in both ends.
-Unfortunately, the minimum distance this model operates over is of 10 meters, which is why it is not possible to include its results in the 5 meter simulations.
+Some of the generated outputs are files that contain data related to AoD/AoA power spectrum or the Power Delay Profile (PDP).
+The Monte Carlo simulations carried out in this comparison are done with the configuration that approaches best tot the other models, which is the InF scenario with a fixed physical separation of 10 m and a single patch antenna in both ends.
+Unfortunately, the minimum distance this model operates over is of 10 m, which is why it is not possible to include its results in the 5 m simulations.

-Regarding the PSDU structure for the simulation, the study presented in [10] was taken as the starting point.
+Regarding the Physical Service Data Unit (PSDU) structure for the simulation, the study presented in [10] was taken as the starting point.
 This work summarizes the requirements for industrial communication use cases that can be found in several studies, along with its own proposal.
-The most demanding scenario for Class 1 communications (which contemplates Closed Loop Regulatory Control applications) has been considered for the packet generation, where the requirements to fulfill are an update period of 0.25 ms, network size of 30 nodes and a payload of 64 bytes per packet.
-A total throughput of 30.72 Mbps was calculated for this scenario, and after analysing the 802.11 standard [4], it was concluded that the most suitable Modulation and Coding Scheme (MCS) was the 1, which provides a throughput of 385 Mbps along being the most robust alternative the standard can offer.
-The Monte Carlo testing was configured to perform 1E5 iterations in total, and SNRs in the (-10:2:10) dB range were tested in each.
+The most demanding scenario for Class 1 communications (which contemplates closed loop regulatory control applications) has been considered for the packet generation, where the requirements to fulfill are an update period of 0.25 ms, network size of 30 nodes and a payload of 64 B per packet.
+A total throughput of 30.72 Mbps was calculated for this scenario, and after analyzing the 802.11 standard [4], it was concluded that the most suitable modulation and coding scheme (MCS) was the one, which provides a throughput of 385 Mbps along being the most robust alternative the standard can offer.
+The Monte Carlo testing was configured to perform 1E5 iterations in total, and Signal-to-Noise Ratios (SNRs) in the (-10:2:10) dB range were tested in each.